dashih/scrabble-solver-servlet/README.md

 | SCABBLE_SOLVER_PERMUTATION_BATCH_THRESHOLD  | 200      | At what point (numer of strings to permute) does the parallel solver stop breaking up work?
 Useful for tuning on different environments. |

 ### Configuring docker deployment
 The image is published at https://hub.docker.com/r/spacechip/scrabble-solver.
 The application runs on the default tomcat port 8080.
 Simply exposing this port, like in the `docker run` example above, works if password authentication is disabled.
-But this application can quickly saturate all processors, so it's recommended to set a password, if you're running the applicatin long-term on a server hosting other stuff.
+But this application can quickly saturate all processors, so it's recommended to set a password if you're running the application on a production server.
 Unfortunately, in most browsers, the application's client javascript that processes the password will only run on a secure connection (TLS).
 Therefore, it's additionally recommended to deploy the application container behind a reverse proxy that configures TLS.

-This project contains an example docker-compose that deploys an nginx reverse proxy with a self-signed TLS.
+This project contains a sample docker-compose that deploys an nginx reverse proxy with a self-signed TLS in front of the application container.
+It also enables password authentication and overrides some configuration.

 ```
 git clone https://github.com/dashih/scrabble-solver-servlet